Uquinix/uqis/meta/user-guide.md

 Current size is about 10k LoC C, and about 4k LoC shell.

-OpenRC is known to work on Linux, many BSDs (FreeBSD, OpenBSD, DragonFlyBSD at least) and HURD.
+UQIS is known to work on Linux, many BSDs (FreeBSD, OpenBSD, DragonFlyBSD at least) and HURD.

 Services are stateful (i.e. `start`; `start` will lead to "it's already started")

 # Startup

-Usually PID1 (aka. `init`) calls the OpenRC binary (`/sbin/openrc` by default).
+Usually PID1 (aka. `init`) calls the UQIS binary (`/sbin/uqis` by default).
 (The default setup assumes sysvinit for this)

-openrc scans the runlevels (default: `/etc/runlevels`) and builds a dependency graph, then starts the needed service scripts, either serialized (default) or in parallel.
+uqis scans the runlevels (default: `/etc/runlevels`) and builds a dependency graph, then starts the needed service scripts, either serialized (default) or in parallel.

-When all the service scripts are started openrc terminates.
+When all the service scripts are started uqis terminates.
 There is no persistent daemon.
 (Integration with tools like monit, runit or s6 can be done)

 # Shutdown

-On change to runlevel 0/6 or running `reboot`, `halt` etc., openrc stops all services that are started and runs the services in the `shutdown` runlevel.
+On change to runlevel 0/6 or running `reboot`, `halt` etc., uqis stops all services that are started and runs the services in the `shutdown` runlevel.

 # Modifying Service Scripts